DAVID GREENE, HOST:

 And on this Independence Day, I'm Renee Montagne.

 Egypt has a new president, a longtime judge who took the oath of office this morning.
-That official change in power came after several days of protests saw millions of Egyptians pour into the streets, demanding Mohamed Morsi step down.
+That official change in power came after several days of protests saw millions of Egyptians pour into the streets, demanding Mohammed Morsi step down.
 His refusal led to his ouster yesterday by Egypt's military.
 It was a stunning turnaround for the country's first democratically elected president.

 GREENE: He and of other Muslim Brotherhood leaders have now been detained, and Egypt is divided, with those against Morsi celebrating and his supporters mourning what they call the death of democracy